Instructor: Tim Chumley

 Tuesday

 • Topic: November break, no class.
-I will hold office hours during class time.
+I will hold office hours during class time and the usual 4-5 pm office hour is cancelled.

 • After class: Enjoy the break!